sindresorhus/strip-json-comments/readme.md

 		Tidelift helps make open source sustainable for maintainers while giving companies<br>assurances about security, maintenance, and licensing for their dependencies.
 	</sub>
 </div>

+## module types

+strip-json-comments is a hybrid package that supports both es & commonjs modules